 - Kids learn to be creative and imaginative

 Do you have wooden blocks at home?
 I challenge you to observe your child when he’s playing with it.
 Aside from stacking it on top of each other, how many creative ways was it used?
 Ah, you will be surprised at the things your child can come up with!

 What can you do now?
 I recommend to take all the toys away and put them in a container.
 Then, select a handful of toys (I suggest no more than 10).
 Rotate the toys every couple of weeks.
 That’s it.
 Don’t be alarmed if your child will get bored (it’s totally okay for them!).

 Why would you put yourself in a situation every day where all you do is pick up all the toys laying on the floor (kitchen, bedroom, lounge everywhere!).
 It’s so exhausting!
-The remedy is just to SIMPLIFY, you will do yourself a favor and your child will thank you for it.
+The remedy is just to SIMPLIFY, you will do yourself a favour and your child will thank you for it.